SAP/openui5-docs/docs/XML_Templating_5ee619f.md

 The label texts and binding paths in the example below come from SAP Annotations for OData Version 2.0 \([http://www.sap.com/Protocols/SAPData](http://www.sap.com/Protocols/SAPData)\) such as `sap:semantics`, and from OData Version 4.0 annotations such as `com.sap.vocabularies.UI.v1.Badge`.
 Much more complex tasks than shown in this simple example are possible.

 > Note:
-> HTML templating is no longer supported as of version 1.56.
+> HTML templating is no longer supported as of Version 1.56.
 >
 >